Citrinate/FreePackages/README.md

 ### Userscript

-You can use the [Free Packages Importer userscript](https://github.com/Citrinate/FreePackages/tree/main/FreePackagesImporter) to transfer packages from SteamDB's [free packages tool](https://steamdb.info/freepackages/) to the plugin.
+You can use the [Free Packages Importer userscript](https://github.com/Citrinate/FreePackages/tree/main/FreePackagesImporter) to import packages from SteamDB's [free packages tool](https://steamdb.info/freepackages/).

 ---